-The uploaded document must include all sections.
-The Appendix may not be used to circumvent the length limitations of the Application.
-Applications that are incomplete, do not meet the format and/or content requirements, exceed specified length limits, are non-responsive to this RFA or are from ineligible Applicants will not be reviewed.
+- The Appendix may not be used to circumvent the length limitations of the Application.
+Applications that are incomplete, do not meet the format and/or content requirements, exceed specified length limits, are non-responsive to this RFA or are from ineligible Applicants will not be reviewed. - University Applicant PIs must obtain approval from their research/grants administration office before submitting an application.